top of page

 City of Boston Zero Waste Recommendations, 2019

-In this project, I put together a team of experts from around the country to help the City and its Zero Waste Advisory Committee identify and chose policies and programs to reach Zero Waste.
+I convened team of experts from around the country to help the City and its Zero Waste Advisory Committee identify and chose policies and programs to reach Zero Waste.
 Our team evaluated the City’s waste management practices and presented relevant best practices from around the world.
 Based on this information, the Advisory Committee recommended to the Mayor 30 initiatives the City could undertake to become a Zero Waste City, meaning diverting 90% of its waste from disposal.
 These recommendations fall into the categories of reducing and reusing, recycling more, increasing composting, and inspiring innovation.
 We also provided the City with case studies and lessons on how several leading Zero Waste cities are educating their residents and business-people, and ways the city can include Zero Waste in its economic development strategy.
 More background information, recordings of the public meetings, and presentations from the meetings can be found on the City’s website.

 ZeroWasteBoston_Report.jpg